 While in the area, Captain Ulysses highly recommends visiting the church of Santa Maria in Cosmedin.

-Built in the 6th century on the ruins of an ancient altar dedicated to Hercules, the church is worth a look for its beautiful campanile as well for its medieval pavement coming from St. Peter’s Basilica (before it was restored in the 16th century) as well as its beautiful mosaic from the 8th century which you’ll find in the sacristy.
+Built in the 6th century on the ruins of an ancient altar dedicated to Hercules, the church is worth seeing both for its beautiful bell tower and for its medieval pavement from the ancient Saint Peter’s basilica (replaced in the 16th century by the basilica as we know it today) as well as its beautiful 8th century mosaic nestled in the sacristy.

 The Mouth of Truth is situated under the portico of the Church of Santa Maria in Cosmedin in Piazza della Bocca della Verità, not far from the Circus Maximus, the Baths of Caracalla, the Roman Forum and the Palatine Hill.